celsworthy/Installer/README_Configurator.txt

 CEL Configurator README

+version 1.00.06
+Fixes ROB-10 - Change to version 1.1.2 of Slic3r
+Fixes ROB-145 - Print quality control text is too large Fixes ROB-146 - Incorrect font on print quality control (Linux/Mac) Fixes ROB-148 - Text alignment on Profile->Nozzles Fixes ROB-150 - The print is always at the centre of the bed Fixes ROB-152 - First tab top on status pullout is different size when deselected Fixes ROB-159 - Create print profile keeps reappearing Fixes ROB-167 - Temperature display/entry incorrect for locales using . as a separator Fixes ROB-172 - Copy draft profile using save as command creates bug in gcode Fixes windows driver failure to install on some non-english windows versions.
+Fixes error in text of nozzle calibration screen.

 version 1.00.05
 Fixes windows driver failure to install on some non-english windows version.
 Fixes error in text of nozzle calibration screen.